Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Experiments

 \subsubsection{Impact of Weight for MTL Coefficient Parameter $\lambda_k$}

-There are three behavior types in both two datasets (i.e., view, cart and purchase), implying three loss coefficients $\lambda_1$, $\lambda_2$ and $\lambda_3$.
+There are three behavior types in both E-commerce datasets (i.e., view, cart and purchase), implying three loss coefficients $\lambda_1$, $\lambda_2$ and $\lambda_3$.
 Because the sum of three coefficients is 1, if the first two are given, the third one is determined.
-We tune the first two coefficients in $[0, 1/6, 2/6, 3/6, 4/6, 5/6, 1]$ and plot the results of HR@100 in Figure \ref{fig:loss_coefficient}, where darker blocks mean better performance.
-We find that a relatively large coefficient of cart behavior performs best on Beibei and Taobao, which may result from the inference that purchase interaction is too sparse to provide much information and view interaction is relatively far from the target behavior.
-For both datasets, the best performance of CHCF is achieved at $[1/6, 4/6, 1/6]$, which not only makes full use of the three types of behavior information and gives more emphasis on the cart behavior.
+We vary the first two coefficients in $[0, 1/6, 2/6, 3/6, 4/6, 5/6, 1]$ and the results of HR@50 are shown in Fig. \ref{fig:loss_coefficient}, in which darker blocks mean better performance.
+It can be found that a relatively large coefficient for the cart behavior performs best on Beibei and Taobao.
+The potential reason is that purchase interaction is too sparse to offer much information and view interaction is relatively far from the target behavior.
+For both datasets, the best performance of CHCF is achieved at $[1/6, 4/6, 1/6]$, which not only makes full use of the three types of behavior information and gives more emphasis on the cart behavior. \R{When facing too many behavior types, we suggest to separate these behaviors into two parts, crucial behaviors and non-crucial behaviors.
+Each part shares the same coefficient $\lambda$.
+Therefore, there would be only two coefficients required to be tuned.
+For example, in Tmall, “cart” is selected as the crucial behavior with coefficient $\lambda_1$ while the other three behaviors share the same coefficient $\lambda_2$.
+Hence, we have $\lambda_1+3\lambda_2=1$ and only vary $\lambda_1$ in $[0,1]$ to search for the best performance.
+After the tuning process, $\lambda_1$ is set to $1/2$ for “cart” behavior and $\lambda_2$ is set to $1/6$ for the other three behaviors.}